MuhtasimTanmoy/notebook/Architecture/Video Conferencing.md

 - SFU
     - For each PeerConnection the SFU will listen on a random UDP (and sometimes TCP port)
     - This IP/Port combination is giving to each peer who then attempts to contact the SFU.
-    - The SFU then checks the incoming packets if they contain a valid hash (determined by upwd).
-This ensures there is no attacker connecting to this port.
+    - The SFU then checks the incoming packets if they contain a valid hash (determined by upwd)- This ensures there is no attacker connecting to this port.

 - Turn Server
     - Provides a single allocation port that peers can connect to.
 You can use UDP, DTLS, TCP or TLS.
 You need a valid username/password.